SidonTheTroll/cave-of-ordeals/README.md

 </div>

-Probably has notes for all the subjects.
-(Screw you physics and chem)
+Probably has notes for all the subjects. (lie)

 Read [**CONTRIBUTING.md**](./CONTRIBUTING.md) for collaboration.